 What is Single Cell Transcriptomics?

-Understand single-cell transcriptomics: a revolutionary technique for studying gene expression at the cellular level, transforming research in biology and medicine.
+Discover single-cell transcriptomics, a transformative technique for analyzing gene expression at the cellular level in biology and medicine.

 Traditional bulk RNA sequencing averages the gene expression signals across all cells in a sample.
 While useful, this approach can mask the variability between individual cells, particularly in heterogeneous tissues where different cell types may have distinct functions.
 Single-cell transcriptomics overcomes this limitation by providing data on a per-cell basis, allowing for: